 - Supervise children closely around water and always swim with a friend.

-- Check VicEmergency for beach closures and emergency information.
+- Check VicEmergency in advance for beach closures and emergency information.

 Check summer safety for more details.